Mortgage

 loading image

-Arizona buyers might be surprised by who qualifies as a first-time homebuyer.
-According to the state, you belong in this category if you haven’t owned any part of your primary residence within the prior three years.
-Most programs also have a maximum income limit and a minimum requirement for your credit scores and down payment.
+Arizonans might be surprised by who qualifies as a first-time homebuyer.
+According to the state’s Department of Housing, you belong in this category if you haven’t owned any part of your primary residence in the past three years.
+Most programs also have a maximum income limit and minimum requirements for your credit scores and down payment.

 Steps to apply for a first-time homebuyer program

-Every first-time homebuyer program has different application requirements, but here’s what you can generally expect as you go through the process:
+All homebuyer assistance programs in Arizona have different application requirements, but here’s what you can generally expect as you go through the process:

-1. Search what’s available.
-Search for homebuyer programs in your state, county and city to see what your financial and credit situation makes you eligible for.
-While the average credit score in Arizona is 713, many FTHB programs accept lower scores.
+1. Research available options.
+Search for homebuyer programs in your state, county and city to see what you’re eligible for, based on your financial and credit situation.
+While the average credit score in Arizona is 712, many first-time homebuyer programs in the state accept scores as low as 640 or even 620.

 2. Find a participating lender.
-To get started on finding a loan and financial support, you may need to choose a lender who works with the assistance program you’re interested in.
-When you meet with a participating loan officer, they can preapprove you for a loan and inform you as to what assistance you qualify for.
+To get started on finding a loan and financial support, you may need to choose a lender that works with the assistance program you’re interested in.
+You can meet with a participating loan officer, who can preapprove you for a loan and inform you about assistance programs for which you qualify.

 3. Complete homebuyer education.
-Most first-time homebuyer programs require you to complete a homebuyer education course.
-You’ll want to do this as early in the process as possible since it will inform your buying experience and can help you save money on your loan.
+Most first-time homebuyer programs require you to complete a homebuyer education course either in person or online.
+You’ll want to do this as early in the process as possible, since it will inform your buying experience and may help you save money on your loan.

 5. Review and complete the paperwork.
-To close the deal, you’ll need to pay any fees that are due and review and sign paperwork from the lender and from the homebuyer program.
+To close the deal, you’ll need to pay any fees due and review and sign paperwork from the lender and the homebuyer assistance program.

 loading image

-Down payment assistance in Arizona comes in a few different shapes and sizes.
-As you’re researching your funding options, you may come across some terminology that’s new to you.
-Here’s what these assistance-related terms mean:
+That said, down payment assistance in Arizona comes in a few different forms.
+As you research your funding options, you may come across some unfamiliar terminology.
+Here’s an overview of what these assistance-related terms mean.

 Deferred second mortgage

-Like a primary mortgage, your second mortgage will be secured against your house as collateral, but the interest rates on second mortgages are usually higher than primary mortgages.
+Like a primary mortgage, your second mortgage will be secured against your house as collateral.
+Interest rates on second mortgages may be lower than rates on primary mortgages, but this is not always the case.

 Forgivable second mortgage

-A forgivable second mortgage is a loan that’s forgiven if you meet specific requirements.
-These loans are usually forgiven gradually, by a small percentage each month, until you’ve lived in your home for a set period of time.
-If you sell your home before that period, you’ll have to pay the remaining balance.
-If not, you won’t have to pay any money toward the loan.
+A forgivable second mortgage — often called a “soft second” mortgage — is a loan that can be forgiven if you meet specific requirements.
+These loans are usually forgiven gradually, by a small percentage each month or year, until you’ve lived in your home for a set period of time.
+If you sell your home before that period ends, you’ll have to pay the remaining balance.
+If you wait until the specified time has passed, you won’t have to repay the entire loan.

 Grant

 Grants are a form of funding that eligible homebuyers can use to help cover their down payment and closing costs.
-The money you receive from a grant does not have to be repaid.
+You don’t have to repay the money you receive from a grant.

 Mortgage credit certificate

-A mortgage credit certificate (MCC) allows you to claim up to $2,000 of your mortgage interest fees as a federal tax credit each year.
-MCCs in Arizona are available for first-time homebuyers, veterans and buyers who have not owned their residence in the prior three years.
-However, you’ll have to pay a $500 up-front fee and a $100 annual fee to use the program.
-All Arizona residents can apply for an MCC at CICTucson.org.
+A mortgage credit certificate (MCC) allows you to claim a certain amount of mortgage interest payments as a federal tax credit each year.
+MCCs in Arizona are available for first-time homebuyers, veterans and buyers who have not owned a residence in the past three years.
+Income and purchase price limits may apply.
+Note: This program was temporarily suspended through April 15th earlier this year, so make sure to verify its availability.

 callout-icon